Kourtney Kardashian Rules Instagram In Sexy New Bathtub Photo

 While the reality star has been known to vacation with her baby daddy, Scott Disick, he did not attend this vacation with the family.
 Instead, he stayed by the side of his current girlfriend, model Sofia Richie.

-Sources recently told Hollywood Life that Kardashian is so proud of the man that Disick has become over the past two years and believes that Richie has a lot to do with him getting his life together and become a better father.
+Sources recently told Hollywood Life that Kardashian is so proud of the man that Disick has become over the past two years and believes that Richie has a lot to do with him getting his life together and becoming a better father.

 However, Kourt is allegedly a bit sad that she never got the chance to be in a relationship with the new and improved Scott.